 - In the 19th century, when Sardinia became a part of Italy, France allowed it to remain independent.

 Monaco City is the southcentral ward in the Principality of Monaco.
 Located on a headland that extends into the Mediterranean Sea, it is nicknamed The Rock.

 Monte Carlo, the most famous part of Monaco and home to the renowned casino, is an easy train ride from Nice in France.
-It's a relatively new municipality, established in 1911.
+It's a relatively new municipality, established in 1911 and named after Prince Charles III of Monaco.
 Monte Carlo has become a byword, as a playground for the rich and famous.
 It's home to the Café de Paris and Hotel de Paris and countless high end establishments, as well as the casino.
 The casino, of course, has featured in numerous movies, not to mention songs - The man who broke the bank at Monte Carlo.
 Though the iconic Tony Curtis rally film, Monte Carlo or Bust! was sadly known as Those Daring Young Men in Their Jaunty Jalopies, in the USA.

 The film was based on the Monte Carlo Rally, an annual car event which takes place along the Riviera in Monaco and south east France.
 It was inaugurated by Prince Albert of Monaco in 1911, to promote both motoring and Monte Carlo.
 It wasn't really a race originally.
 Competitors would set off from various starting points all around Europe and 'rally' in Monaco.

 - Well, the transport of choice is private helicopter (no airport- the nearest is at Nice, in France), or mega-yacht.

 - I drove here once, on the way back from Italy and the second time I got the coastal train from Nice - very easy.

 What To Do in Monte Carlo